s0enke/ruempler.eu/source/_posts/enforcing-ports-and-adapters-in-php-with-deptrac.md

 title: "From Big Ball of Mud to Modulith: Introducing and keeping a clean architecture in PHP with Deptrac"
 ---

-While Deptrac is commonly used to enforce horizontal boundaries within PHP projects, it can also help define and maintain vertical boundaries (such as bounded contexts in DDD speak, or [quanta](https://www.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/ch04.html)) in PHP monoliths.
+While Deptrac is commonly used to enforce horizontal boundaries within PHP projects, it can also help define and maintain vertical boundaries (such as [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) in DDD speak, or [Quanta](https://www.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/ch04.html)) in PHP monoliths.

-This capability is especially valuable when implementing the Ports and Adapters architecture, ensuring clear separation of concerns and robust modularity in your PHP applications.
+This capability is especially valuable when implementing the [Hexagonal aka.
+Ports and Adapters architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), ensuring clear separation of concerns and robust modularity in your PHP applications.

 This three-part series will cover: